 Of course, working with an independent agent can be a money-saver too.
 That’s because they’re not limited to a single provider’s options.
 With access to a whole network of insurers, an independent agent can help you find the best coverage for your family for a price that fits your budget.

 Looking for a great deal on car insurance?
 We can help!
 Dave’s insurance Endorsed Local Providers (ELPs) are experts who have a solid track record of providing excellent service.
-In fact, people who work with our recommended pros save an average of $700 on car insurance or get much better coverage for about the same cost!
+In fact, many people who work with our recommended pros save hundreds of dollars on car insurance or get much better coverage for about the same cost!
 Find your ELP today!